U.S.A.

 The longest-running magazine devoted to small-scale live steam.
-Features product reviews, construction articles and plans, columns on machining and building, etc. Features articles on Gauge 1 and Gauge 0 locomotives, as well as a regular section on live steam model boats.
+Features product reviews, construction articles and plans, columns on machining and building, etc. Features articles on Gauge 1 and Gauge 0 locomotives, as well as prototypes and other steam topics.

 The magazine's publishers have compiled an online INDEX of all the articles which have appeared in Steam in the Garden.

 Focused entirely on outdoor, large scale (almost exclusively gauge 1) railroading.
 Often includes articles, product reviews, etc. relating to small-scale live steam.
 A page-long column is devoted to steam in every issue and there are other steam-related articles occasionally.
-Editor is an avid live steamer, and has also made a very complete and informative videotape introducing small-scale live steamers.
-Also available from Brandbright in England, the Big Train Station in Australia, and Old Pullman Modellbahnen in Stafa, Switzerland.
-There are several other foreign hobby shops that handle it too.
+Editor is an avid live steamer, and author of A Passion for Steam.

-There is a Web site for Garden Railways magazine: http://www.gardenrailways.com.
+There is still a Web site for Garden Railways magazine: http://www.gardenrailways.com. and Model Railroader magazine is supposedly picking up the content in a very reduced way.

 While they advertise themselves as a "magazine devoted to all aspects of garden railways", one subscriber notes that "it has a very English bias, focused on 16mm to the foot live steam, but lots of other coverage as well".